Belinda Bencic: 2011–13: Professional beginnings

-2014: US Open quarters, Newcomer of the Year
+2014: US Open quarterfinals, Newcomer of the Year

-Despite beginning 2014 well outside of the top 100, Bencic only played in WTA Tour-level events throughout the year.
+Despite beginning 2014 well outside of the top-100, Bencic only played in WTA Tour-level events throughout the year.
 She made her Grand Slam debut at the Australian Open, qualifying for the main draw.
 She defeated Kimiko Date-Krumm in the first round in a matchup of the oldest and second-youngest players in the draw before losing to the eventual champion Li Na in her next match.
 Bencic did not win another main-draw match until April when she made it to the semifinals as a qualifier at the Charleston Open in her first clay court event of the year.
 She defeated four top 100 players at the tournament, including No. 29 Maria Kirilenko and No. 11 Sara Errani.
 With these results, she also made her top-100 debut less than a month after turning 17.
 Her clay-court season ended at Roland Garros with another loss to No. 29 Venus Williams.
 Bencic improved on that performance at each of her next two major events.
 After reaching the third round at Wimbledon, she made it to the quarterfinals at the US Open.
 During the tournament, she recorded the first two top-ten victories of her career over No. 7 Angelique Kerber, and No. 10 Jelena Janković, to become the youngest quarterfinalist at the US Open since Hingis in 1997.
 Thanks to her success at the major tournaments she rose to No. 33 in the world after the event.
 Bencic closed out the year by reaching her first WTA tournament final at the Tianjin Open, where she finished runner-up to Alison Riske.
 At the end of the season, she was named WTA Newcomer of the Year.